 This solicitation will make awards for two classes of projects.
-Foundational projects will range from \$350,000 to \$750,000 in total costs for up to three years.
+Foundational projects will range from \$250,000 to \$750,000 in total costs for up to three years.
 Integrative projects will range from \$500,000 to \$1,500,000 in total costs for up to four years.
 In addition to these overall budget ranges, agency requirements and funding mechanisms place limits on per-year budget ranges:

 - USDA/NIFA will consider projects comprising one or more investigators with budgets ranging from \$150,000 to \$300,000 per year in total costs (direct plus indirect) averaged over the duration of the project, with durations of two to four years.
-Projects exceeding \$1,200,000 in total costs may be accepted by USDA/NIFA with prior approval. - DOE and DOD will consider projects comprising one or more investigators with budgets ranging from \$100,000 to \$400,000 per year in total costs (direct plus indirect) averaged over the duration of the project, with durations of two to four years.
+Projects exceeding \$1,200,000 in total costs may be accepted by USDA/NIFA with prior approval. - DOE will consider projects comprising one or more investigators with budgets ranging from approximately \$100,000 to \$250,000 per year in total costs (direct and indirect) averaged over the duration of the project, with durations of one to three years. - DOD will consider projects comprising one or more investigators with budgets ranging from \$100,000 to \$400,000 per year in total costs (direct plus indirect) averaged over the duration of the project, with durations of two to four years.
 It is expected that the bulk of awards will be made at the lower end of the range.